0x73alzek/0x73alzek.github.io/_posts/2024-02-25-peap-credentials-wired.md

 ![Mail Client](/assets/posts/2024-07-14-phishing-is-real/mail_client_2.png)
 _Gmail Mail Content_

 As you can see in the above screenshots, although our email address is `driveplatform.noreply@gmail.com`, the email appears to be sent by Google.So, `drive-shares-dm-noreply@google.com`.
 This is an advantage for attackers. `Google Drive Support` is the username we have on __Google Drive__.
 Of course, we can mimic this username when we create an account on Gmail.
-The mentioned file above as harmful could be uploaded by the victim.
-It could be an .exe, .rar, .doc, etc.
+The mentioned file [here](#pretext) could be uploaded by the victim.
+It also could be an .exe, .rar, .doc, etc. I I mean that someone could be uploaded file and we can try phishing via this file.
+So we can send this file to him directly.
+This is also [other pretext](#another-pretext).

 ## Another Pretext